-To prepare imagery for model input several pre-processing steps were completed.
+To prepare imagery for model input, several pre-processing steps were completed.
 Because all twelve Landsat images were not temporally homogenous, it was necessary to process each scene independently.
 In addition to the indices included in the Landsat data, four other indices were derived from Landsat bands using the Raster Calculator tool and the Landsat Processing toolbox in ArcMap.
 The Tasseled Cap (TC) transformation was calculated to obtain greenness (TCG), brightness (TCB), and wetness (TCW).
 From these three indices a Disturbance Index (DI) was calculated (DI= TCB- TCG -TCW) using the Raster Calculator in ArcMap.
 These indices were chosen for their utility in characterizing the target spectral responses based on previous remote sensing of vegetation and bark beetle mapping studies (DeRose et al. 2011, Hart & Veblen 2015, Healy et al. 2005, Meddens et al. 2013).
-However, we created an additional set of indices using raster calculator to subtract 2013 indices from corresponding 2006 indices.
+However, we created an additional set of indices using Raster Calculator to subtract 2013 indices from corresponding 2006 indices.
 This produced rasters that capture any spectral change within pixels from the years 2006-2013.
 We chose to use imagery from 2006 because the outbreak was significantly less extensive at this time in the study area, and so it provided a logical baseline for change detection.
 Lastly, we generated slope and aspect rasters from a 30-meter one-arc second DEM.

 After all raster layers were generated they were stacked as a single image composite in ArcMap.
 The 2015 stack (Table 1, Appendix) is composed of Landsat bands, vegetation indices, slope, aspect, and elevation rasters.
 The 2013 stack (Table 2, Appendix), however, contains the said rasters as well as the 2013/2006 differenced rasters.
 When the final stacks were completed they were clipped to the spruce-fir forest study area extent using the Extract by Mask tool in ArcGIS and saved to the ERDAS Imagine (.img) file format.
 Finally, a point shapefile containing the pixel locations of the corresponding reference data was used to extract the spectral values from each band in the stack composite using the Extract Multi Values to Points tool in ArcMap.
 Before running the model, these spectral values were organized to relate them to their corresponding value of tree mortality to create the final data input file.
 This process was repeated for each scene independently for both the 2013 and 2015 image composites resulting in a total of 8 final data input files.